DevenKShah/trydotnetcore/WebApi/src/MyWebApi/ReadMe.md

 });
 ```

-In startup `ConfigureServices` add another `SwaggerDoc`.
+In `Startup.ConfigureServices` add another `SwaggerDoc`.
 Also create and add filters required for path replacement:

 ```c#
 services.AddSwaggerGen(c =>